Archaeology in the North Sea

 The Witch Ground is one of a group of deep water features in the North Sea.
 These gullies are cut into older sediments, and are all the result of impact erosion.
 Ice sheet edges collapsed, between around 21,000BP and 17,000BP, cutting valleys in underlying ground that was at that time mostly dry land.

-The sea level charts for points along the Norwegian Coast, are published in "Post Glacial Relative Sea Level Change in Norway" by Roger C. Creel.
+The sea level charts for changes in relative sea-levels for points along the Norwegian Coast, are published in "Post Glacial Relative Sea Level Change in Norway" by Roger C. Creel.
 These charts are attached to the map of the Norwegian Channel below.

 Fig. 2, Sea level charts for the Norwegian Coast (Creel)